pachterlab/k-spaces/README.md

 `spaces, responsibilities = kspaces.EM.run_EM(data, [1,1,2] assignment = 'soft', initializations = 50)`

-kspaces fit two lines and a plane to the data, returned those `affine_subspace` objects in the list `spaces` and also returned a `N` x `k` array of probabilities that each subspace 'generated' that point with the fitted probability distributions.
+k-spaces fit two lines and a plane to the data, returned those `affine_subspace` objects in the list `spaces` and also returned a `N` x `k` array of probabilities that each subspace 'generated' that point with the fitted probability distributions.
 The `affine_subspace`s of `spaces` and the columns of `responsibilities` are in the same order as the spaces were specified in `kd`.

 To use these spaces as dimension reductions for our data, we can use the `transform` function.
 While each space was optimized for a subset of the data, the function for the dimension reduction is defined everywhere, so we can project all the points onto any of the spaces for a dimension reduction if we want.
 Let's use the third space, the plane, so we can get 2-D dimension-reduced data: